kalamuna/kalastack/README.md

 and Kalastack.
 They depend on a Pantheon site alias file.

 These commands only work with your dev environments.
 You will pass your kalabox site as an argument to these commands.
-Site names are derived from the pantheon aliases file on your Kalastack (@PANTHEON.SITENAME.ENV) and interact with your Pantehon DEV environment.
+Site names are derived from the pantheon aliases file on your Kalastack and interact with your Pantehon DEV environment.

      $ drush build SITENAME.dev